 6. Get coupons automatically

-This is the time of the year when business are scrambling to get their remaining inventory sold.
+This is the time of the year when businesses are scrambling to get their remaining inventory sold.
 This is their last chance to make a profit for the current year.

 In order to lure more shoppers in, they offer exclusive deals and discounts and even have discount days like Black Friday and Cyber Monday.